How to Update an Official Version of a Federal Statute Using Only Official Sources

 Supplement II is in three volumes: Vol. I Titles 1-15, Vol. II Titles 16-38, and Vol. III Titles 39-54.
 While the U.S. Code Supplements are not always cumulative (always check); Supplement II does contain everything that was in Supplement I, plus the new material.
 Supplement II covers statutory changes through 1/13/2021.

 Supplement III is in four chronological volumes by title number and is cumulative for Titles 1-54 for the period of January 3, 2019 to January 2, 2022.
-So, that means you can check just Supplement III volumes to update from the original 2018 U.S. Code set, through January 2, 2022.
+So, that means you can check the Supplement III volumes to update from the original 2018 U.S. Code set, through January 2, 2022.

 To update a section of the U.S. Code to the current date, using only official sources, follow these steps:

-3. Next, you must consult the United States Code Classification Tables on the House of Representatives Office of the Law Revision Counsel (OLRC) website, to capture anything that occurred with your statute between January 5, 2023, and now.
+3. Consult the United States Code Classification Tables on the House of Representatives Office of the Law Revision Counsel (OLRC) website, to capture anything that occurred with your statute between January 3, 2024, and now.
 The tables are designated by calendar year, and each year's table lists any sections of the U.S. Code that have been amended by public laws in that year.
 These tables are not cumulative beyond the calendar year.
-Search the table named “Sorted in U.S. Code order” for each year between the last officially updated version of the title/section and the current date.

 The Law Revision Counsel U.S. Code website is current within a few days.
 Check the Currency & Updating tab.
 If Congress is in session when you are updating, you can check Congress.gov to see if any pending bills in the legislature might affect your statute.
 Always keep accurate notes and date them.

 In each year that you need to update in the OLRC tables, look for the U.S. Code title and section in chronological order in the table.
-Locate your title and section and read across to find parallel citations to the Public Law(s) and corresponding Statutes at Large volume(s) and section(s) that amended your code section in that year.
+Locate your title and section and read across to find parallel citations to the Public Law(s) and corresponding Statutes at Large volume(s) and section(s) that amended the code section that year.
 If nothing is listed for your title and section, there was no amendment that year.
-Make a note of the date you looked at the table, so anyone can tell the last date you checked it.
+Make a note of the date you looked at the classification table, so anyone can tell the last date you checked it.

 4. If you find an amending public law listed in the table for your code section, you can link to the public law from the table.
 The number before the hyphen in the P.L. number indicates in which session of Congress the law was passed.
 You may see a link in the Statutes-at-Large column that takes you to the public law.
 If there is no live link in the table for the public law, you can locate it by its citation on GovInfo.gov, or Congress.gov.
-You must acquire an official PDF of any Public Law you need for the update.
+You must get an official PDF of any Public Law you need for the update.

-5. Ask your editors, and consult the Bluebook, to decide whether an amended section found in a supplement volume should be cited for a statutory change, or if the public law should be cited.
+5. Ask your editors, and consult the Bluebook, to decide whether an amended section found in a supplement volume should be cited for a statutory change, or if the amending public law should simply be cited.
 Usually, the public law will be cited as the amending version.

-NOTE: Sometimes, an author may want to cite the Statutes at Large citation for the amending language, instead of the public law.
+Sometimes, an author may want to cite the Statutes at Large citation for the amending language, instead of the public law.
 This is an editorial decision for you and your editors.

 The official United States Code is prepared by the Office of the Law Revision Counsel (OLRC) of the United States House of Representatives.